citicashio/citicash/src/blockchain_utilities/README.md

 `--database <database type>#<flag(s)>`

-database type: `lmdb, memory`

 flags:

-The flag after the # is interpreted as a composite mode/flag if there's only one (no comma separated arguments).
+The flag is interpreted as a composite mode/flag if there's only one (no comma separated arguments).

 The composite mode represents multiple DB flags and support different database types: